Integrative-Transcriptomics/BLASTphylo/README.md

 ## Available Examples

-In the project directory folder **test examples** contain a example BLAST result and FASTA files, which was used to implement BLASTphylo. <br>
+In the project directory folder **test examples** contain a example BLAST result and FASTA files, which was used to implement BLASTphylo.
+In addition, different example taxonomies are given. <br>

 1. mapping_example <br>
 2. comparison_example <br>